 Be nice.
 Or else.

-building Voyager Joined almost 4 years ago via an invitation from Allan G. Taurean has invited alec s, Nicole Francesca Pagliaro, Eric Boyer, Dominik Martin, Josh Green and 5 others, Liang Shi, Bjoern Zinssmeister, Day Jimenez, Timothy L., James Bruno
+building Voyager Joined about 4 years ago via an invitation from Allan G. Taurean has invited alec s, Nicole Francesca Pagliaro, Eric Boyer, Dominik Martin, Josh Green and 5 others, Liang Shi, Bjoern Zinssmeister, Day Jimenez, Timothy L., James Bruno

 Maybe this is obvious to others but it'd be awesome to hear some insight in how you'd use this in your workflow with Sketch.
 (Even a similar gif to the one you have for illustrator would be super helpful)